roboflow/roboflow-100-benchmark/README.md

 You will need an API key. `RF100` can be accessed with any key from Roboflow, head over [our doc](https://docs.roboflow.com/rest-api.') to learn how to get one.

-Then, export the key in your current shell
+Then, export the key to your current shell

 ```bash
 export ROBOFLOW_API_KEY=<YOUR_API_KEY>
 ```

+**Note**: The datasets are taken from `datasets_links.txt`, you can modify that file to add/remove datasets.

 ### Docker